utah-cs4470-sp25/class/hw8/README.md

     + Example: `int[,]` -> `typedef struct { long long d1 ; long long d2 ; long long *data ; } _a1_long_long;`
   - struct -> struct name (which will be defined by an earlier struct command)

-Look at `runtime.c` for helpers, such as `jpl_alloc`.
+Use the helper functions provided by `runtime.c` in your output, such as `jpl_alloc`.

 `show` needs a type string as its first argument.
 For everything except structs, use the type S-expression printer you wrote for HW6/HW7.
-For structs, print a tuple type with the element types inlined.
+For structs, you must **print a tuple type** with the element types inlined.

 Example: